 Many of us, myself included like to give out the impression that we can do it all.
 This idea that we can work, live and look amazing is drummed into us from an early age.
 We want to have the perfect body, to be the perfect parent, the perfect employee, the perfect partner, the list goes on and on.
 I think that women in particular prescribe to this notion of perfection.
 The phrase never let them see you sweat springs to mind.
 We like to believe that if people think we can do it all than somehow this makes it true.
-I personally think this is very damaging and we need to change it.
 The sooner we realise that it’s impossible to do it all the better off we’ll be.

 In the scene Owens, played by Jennifer Beals performs the most stunning dance routine to a panel of very stern looking judges, who she eventually wins over with her impressive moves.
 They are of course completely wowed by her performance.
 During the routine she break dances, does classic ballet and flies through the air with grace and elegance.
 All the while looking phenomenal in her black leotard.
 The reality of that dance sequence however is somewhat different then it appears.
 Beal did not do it all by herself.
-Even though the audience might think she did.
+Even though it looks that way to the audience.
 The real truth is it took several people in order to pull it off, not to mention choreographers, editors and all the people it takes to make a movie happen.
 French actress and dancer Marine Jahan, as well as Gymnast Sharon Shapiro were both brought in as body doubles to complete the sequence.
 As well as 16-year-old Richard Colón, aka Crazy Legs who performed all the break dancing scenes.

 The story goes that Colon was first hired to just teach Beals the moves.
 The producers had hoped not to have to use him in the actual movie but the back spins were so complex that in the end they were forced to have him in the video.
 Careful editing created the illusion of the perfect final performance.
 Some people say that Jahan never received the credit she deserved because the filmmakers wanted the audience to believe that it was all Beals.
 Her name never even appears in the final credits of the film.
 I’m all in favour of taking your passion and making it happen as the song says but come on, I think we all know it’s not as simple as it looks on the big screen.